 Steve Craig, Executive Director

 Steve and his wife Tara were both homeschooled for all of their primary and secondary school years.
 Steve’s father, Neil Craig, is the Executive Director of Christian Heritage Home Educators of Washington, making Steve both a second-generation homeschooler and homeschool leader.
 One of Steve’s primary life goals has been to raise a godly family for the glory of Christ and he has a strong belief in the significance of home discipleship toward accomplishing that end.
 Prior to moving to Colorado in September of 2014 to take on the leadership of CHEC, Steve lived with his family in Washington State where he worked as the corporate controller for a hotel management company.
 Steve & Tara live in Parker with their five children, Carson, Christiana, Angelina, Jewel, and Ariel.

-Sarah (second from left), the oldest daughter of Tom and Dana Bryant, is extremely grateful for the privilege she had of being home educated, and for how it has prepared her for life in an active family environment and economy.
-She is passionate about seeing a vision of Biblical home discipleship passed on to the next generation and encouraging young women to find their life and satisfaction in Jesus Christ.
-Sarah is privileged to serve homeschool families as graphic designer for CHEC, including the Update Magazine and Rocky Mountain Homeschool Conference!
+Sarah is extremely grateful for the privilege she had of being home educated, and for how it has prepared her for life and service to the Lord in an active family environment and economy.
+She is passionate about seeing the vision of Christ-centered home discipleship passed on to the next generation, and being part of the advancement of His Kingdom in the local church body through mentorship, event coordinating, music, writing, and community outreach.
+Sarah is privileged to serve homeschool families as graphic designer for CHEC.

 Josh Erber, Events Coordinator